sumayyamanji/climate_policy_rag/reports/Introduction.md

 ## Team Organisation & Workflow

 We began by meeting together, and reviewing the ASCOR Framework and identifying a wide range of potential policy-relevant questions.
+We confirmed the relevant questions through a first meeting with Sylvan.

 As a group, we narrowed these down to a final set of questions that:
 * Were most relevant to the ClimateActionTracker.org data source,